 20. How can I verify my application data?

 Please log into your eAdmission account to verify your application data.
-If you cannot find your application data, you should contact us immediately (please quote your application number in all your correspondences with PolyU).
+If you find any discrepancy between your entry and our record, you should contact us immediately (please quote your application number in all your correspondences with PolyU).

 As the information you entered in the online application form will form the basis on which your application will be considered, you should make sure that it is complete and accurate.
 Otherwise, your chance of admission may be affected.
 Any offer made will also be withdrawn if the decision is based on incomplete and inaccurate application data.